marcb1387/reports/README.md

 [POKEMON]
 dex_number= (delete this text if you want all pokemon) accepts 3 digit Pokedex numbers in any order seprated by a comma. example 001,025,125

+[AD]
+Ad_Title = Pokemon Master
+Ad_Body = These Quests Brought to you by the Pomemon Masters [Please donate to get cool stuff](http://example.com) Ad_Thumbnail = https://i.imgur.com/DDZEOj7.png Temporary URL for thumbnail can be removed
 ```

 **Optional Arguments:**